 How to Rise above the Noise with Visual StorytellingHow to Rise above the Noise with Visual Storytelling https://www.visualstorytell.com/wp-content/uploads/2017/02/marketing_noise_thumb.jpg 369 217 Shlomi Ron Shlomi Ron https://secure.gravatar.com/avatar/906bcce31d9695cb030087534b5f0f6e?s=96&d=mm&r=g

-Since we’re talking about the power of visual storytelling, I figured it only makes sense to use a familiar visual format – the narrative photo strip – to vividly underscore the importance of solving the “noise” problem (start reading left to right).
+Since we’re talking about the power of visual storytelling, I figured it only makes sense to use a familiar visual format – the narrative photo novel – to vividly underscore the importance of solving the “noise” problem (start reading left to right).